Genre Primer: 13 essential grime tracks

 Wiley – Wearing My Rolex (2008)

-Not content with being one of the forefathers of grime, Wiley is also responsible for pioneering electro-grime, a dance-infused sub-genre of the sound that he helped to pioneer.
+Not content with being one of the forefathers of grime, Wiley is also responsible for introducing electro-grime, a dance-infused sub-genre of the sound that he helped to pioneer.
 In the summer of 2008, he released Wearing My Rolex, a fun and flirty club smash that hears his catchy refrains lathered over the top futuristic basslines and shimmering synths.

 Once the track hit Number Two on the UK singles chart, a new musical movement was born and everyone wanted to have a go, including Skepta (Rolex Sweep), Lethal B (Keys To The Bentley), Flow Dan (Moving To Me) and God’s Gift (Ringtone).
 Although the sub-genre was short-lived, Wearing My Rolex informed the rest of grime that it needn’t stay in a box and that it was okay to experiment.